 2018 | 759 |

-The UPSC mentions the eligibility details for all the Civil Services Posts in the UPSC IAS notification 2026 pdf.
-Candidates between the age group of 21 to 32 years of age with a bachelor's degree in any discipline from recognised university will be eligible to apply for UPSC IAS 2026 examination.
+The UPSC mentioned the eligibility details for all the Civil Services Posts in the UPSC IAS notification 2026 pdf.
+Candidates between the age group of 21 to 32 years of age with a bachelor's degree in any discipline from recognised university are eligible to apply for UPSC IAS 2026 examination.
 To know about the IAS eligibility criteria 2026, check the table below.

 Nationality | Indian citizen as per rules mentioned by the UPSC |